gwen-interpreter/gwen/README.md

 write them.
 The scoped data in memory can also be printed to the console at any time for debugging and analysis.
 The REPL also saves every step and command you type to a local history file.
 So you can use the up and down arrows to recall previous inputs.
+Help is also available by typing `help` (which lists all available commands and what they do).
 All of this makes the REPL a very powerful tool for authoring executable features and testing them.

 Note that you cannot launch the interpreter without mixing in an engine.
 The following shows the REPL console for the sample _MathInterpreter_ that is